seabrus/getmeta/README.md

 This code will run on the event `blur` when it happens for the input with a website address.
 It gets the `url` value, validates it, shows an animated gif to indicate that loading is in progress, and calls the `GetMeta()` function.

-The function `validateUrl(url)` is given just for an example, it is not part of the package.
+Please note that the function `validateUrl(url)` as well as the elements with `#loading-gif`, `#title`, `#description` are given just for an example, they are not parts of the package.

-###Note 1
+### Timeout
-Please note that `timeout` for the request to the website specified by `url` is now set to 3000 ms. If no response is got during this time, an error will be thrown and the `result` will be `underfind`.
+`timeout` for the request to the website specified by `url` is now set to 3000 ms. If no response is got during this time, an error will be thrown and the `result` will be `underfind`.

-###Note 2
+### DDoS Attacks Prevention
 The package prevents attempts to flood it with traffic and limits the number of calls to 5 per second.

+### License
+MIT